vapoursynth/vapoursynth/doc/plugins/subtext.rst

       sar
          Storage aspect ratio.

+      style
+         Custom ASS style for subtitle formats other than ASS.
+If empty (the default), libavcodec's default style is used.
+This parameter has no effect on ASS subtitles.

       blend
          If True, the subtitles will be blended into *clip*.
 Otherwise, the bitmaps will be returned untouched.